Mike Patton: Personal life

+Relationships

 Patton married Cristina Zuccatosta, an Italian artist, in 1994.
-The couple divided their time between San Francisco and Bologna, Italy.
+The couple divided their time between San Francisco, US and Bologna, Italy.
 The couple separated in 2001, but later reconciled.
 Patton has referred to her as his "best friend" and says that "she probably understands [him] more than [he]" himself does.
-Until 2001, Patton owned a home in Bologna and became a fluent speaker of Italian.
-These events tied him closely to Italian culture and its popular music of the mid-20th century.
-He was also conversational in Spanish until the 1990s and still understands it.
-In addition, he spoke Portuguese slang.

 He has no children.
 Patton enjoys his privacy and maintains few deep relationships in his life.
+In 2002, Patton admitted that his hectic schedule had hindered some of his personal relationships, but nonetheless he emphasized that music is his priority.

-One of his friends is actor Danny DeVito, who continually goes to concerts by Patton.
+Patton has been known to have a long-time friendship with drummer Dave Lombardo originating from the two collaborating during the formation of Fantômas in 1998.
+Patton has also been known to be friends with System of a Down frontman Serj Tankian.
+One of Patton's friends is actor Danny DeVito, who continually goes to concerts by Patton.
 They met after DeVito and his son attended a Fantômas show at the 2005 Coachella Festival.

-The singer's numerous projects and constant touring have led him to be widely identified as a "workaholic".
-Patton, who is addicted to coffee, has kept around three projects going on simultaneously throughout the years.
-By 2006 he did not go on vacation, but says that his workflow is natural for him and does not "feel comfortable unless [he has] got a few unfinished things".
-In 2002, Patton admitted that his hectic schedule had hindered some of his personal relationships, but nonetheless he emphasized that music is his priority.